-- We offer businesses a unique staff training and development opportunity.
+- We are offering your businesses a unique staff training and development opportunity.
 You may be looking to change the culture of your organisation, or to build new leadership, social and team skills for your staff.
-We can do this for you.
+Maybe you want to show the world that you’re a values driven organisation that wants to make a difference too.
+We can do all this for you.

 - We will train your staff to become Volunteer Tenancy Mentors.

 - Not only with your team gain new social and team skills, empathy and motivation, but they will have a local social impact and prevent youth homelessness at the same time.

 Rather than one-off Corporate Social Responsibility, this is sustainable social action in the form of CPD that benefits your business long term.

 Our Volunteer Tenancy Mentoring training packages include two-day high quality volunteer training, comprehensive policies, training packs, vetting and ongoing support for the mentors.
 All for just £300 per person.

 Thanks to investment we can offer discounts of up to 50% for bulk training orders and longer-term commitments.

 - Are you a local small business wanting to improve your staff recruitment package as well as your community?

 - Are you a social landlord or local authority wanting to offer new skills to your staff?